Dark Web Marketplaces and COVID-19: before the vaccine: Discussion

-An important novelty of the present study, compared to the existing literature, is the analysis of the temporal evolution of DWM behaviour and its relationship to public attention, as quantified through tweets and Wikipedia page visits.
-Following the Wuhan lockdown~\cite{nytimescoronavirus}, we observed a first peak in the public attention, and a corresponding emergence of the COVID-19 specific listings.
-A second peak in public attention occurred in March 2020, when quarantine measures were adopted by many European countries~\cite{lockdown_italy,lockdown_uk}.
+An important novelty of the present study is the analysis of the temporal evolution of DWM behaviour and its relationship to public attention, as quantified through tweets and Wikipedia page visits.
+Following the Wuhan lockdown~\cite{nytimescoronavirus}, we observed a first peak in public attention~\cite{cinelli2020covid}, and a corresponding emergence of the COVID-19 specific listings.
+A second peak in public attention occurred in March, when quarantine measures were adopted by many European countries~\cite{lockdown_italy,lockdown_uk}.
 Again, during the same period, the number of COVID-19 specific listings sharply increased.
-Finally, when worldwide quarantine began to easy~\cite{lockdown_eased} in many countries, in June and July 2020, we registered a decrease in public attention and in available COVID-19 specific listings.
+When worldwide quarantine began to ease~\cite{lockdown_eased} in many countries, in June and July, we registered a decrease in public attention and in available COVID-19 specific listings.
+Towards the end of 2020, we did not detect significant variations in COVID-19 specific listings and public attention, in correspondence of the second wave of contagions~\cite{second_wave_europe} and new lockdown measures in Europe~\cite{new_lockdown_uk}.
+Both vendors of COVID-19 specific listings and public attention have adapted to the COVID-19 pandemic and react more smoothly to its development.

 Listing prices correlated with both variations in public attention and individual choices of a few vendors.
-Median price experienced a sharp increase in March 2020, probably due to speculation, and then decreased in April due to the choice of a single vendor responsible for 91 listings, named ``optimus.''
-The vendor sold a large quantity of \textit{PPE} at $1$ USD only, which constituted the 37\% of active \textit{PPE} listings in April 2020.
-Finally, we observed an increase in the percentage of all listings citing delays in shipping and sale offers, which peaked in March, April, and May 2020.
-Similar to a prior work that found Wikipedia page visits of a given drug to be a good predictor for its demand in DWMs~\cite{miller2020predicting}, we provide further evidence that the DWM ecosystem is embedded in our society and behaves organically to social changes~\cite{bancroft2019darknet}.
-The DWM ecosystem swiftly reacted to the pandemic by offering goods in high demand, and even tried to fulfill desires through evident scams, for example by offering vaccines already in March 2020, when no tested vaccination existed.
+Median price experienced a sharp increase in March, probably due to speculation, and then decreased in April due to the choice of a single vendor responsible for 91 listings, named ``optimus.''
+The vendor sold a large quantity of \textit{PPE} at $1$ USD only, which constituted the 37\% of active \textit{PPE} listings in April.
+Finally, we observed an increase in the percentage of all listings citing delays in shipping and sale offers, which peaked in March, May, September, and November.
+Similar to a prior work that found Wikipedia page visits of a given drug to be a good predictor for its demand in DWMs~\cite{miller2020predicting}, we provide further evidence that the DWMs ecosystem is embedded in our society and responds in line with social changes~\cite{bancroft2019darknet}.
+The DWMs ecosystem swiftly reacted to the pandemic by offering goods in high demand, and even offering vaccines already in March, when no tested vaccination existed.